reversesigh/cosmos_node-initial_setup/create_service_file.md

  `sudo systemctl enable gaiad`
  `sudo systemctl daemon-reload`

- You can then start your service.
+ You can then start your service if your node is initialized and properly configured.
  `sudo systemctl start gaiad`

  Check the status by running the following